henkelmax/ultimate-car-mod/wiki/car_crafting.md

 The following parts are optional.

 With the license plate holder, you are able to mount a license plate with custom text to your car.
+A license plate can be written on by right-clicking it.

 The bumper can be added to all wooden cars, but is only cosmetical.